CSA-RH/rosa-hcp-fast-deploy/README.md

 Depending on your needs, you can easily create/delete a:

-- ROSA HCP Public Cluster, Single AZ
+- ROSA Public Cluster, Single AZ
-- ROSA HCP Public Cluster, Multi Zone
+- ROSA Public Cluster, Multi Zone
-- ROSA HCP Private Cluster, Single AZ, with bastion host
+- ROSA Private Cluster, Single AZ, with bastion host
-- ROSA HCP Public Cluster, Single AZ, with AWS Graviton (ARM CPU)
+- ROSA Public Cluster, Single AZ, with AWS Graviton (ARM CPU)
-- TERRAFORM ROSA HCP Public Cluster, Multi Zone
+- TERRAFORM ROSA Public Cluster, Multi Zone

 We have also added some "tools" to help you manage your CLI installation and AWS environment.